On Efficient Variants of Segment Anything Model: A Survey: Introduction

 Recently, a novel foundation model for general image segmentation, the Segment Anything Model (SAM), was proposed by Meta \cite{kirillov2023segment}.
 Being fully trained on their proposed SA-1B dataset, which consists of more than one billion masks and eleven million images, with the task of achieving valid segmentation given any prompt (e.g. points, boxes, masks and text), SAM is able to well generalize to a wide range of downstream tasks (e.g. edge detection, object proposal and instance segmentation) with proper prompts.
 Shortly after its emergence, SAM has garnered significant attention from the research community and results in a surge of related works exploring SAM's generalization ability in various scenarios \cite{ma2024segment, chen2023sam, chen2023samfailssegmentanything}, including different image segmentation tasks \cite{roy2023sam, le2024medficientsam, ahmadi2023application, xie2023edit}, video analysis tasks \cite{zhang2023personalize, yang2023track, lu2023can, he2023scalable} and 3D vision tasks \cite{shen2023anything, dong2023leveraging, xu2024embodiedsam}.
 With the huge success of SAM, the upgraded Segment Anything Model 2 (SAM 2) \cite{ravi2024sam} is further proposed, aiming for efficient segmentation in both images and videos.
 SAM 2 introduces the streaming memory mechanism to extend SAM's ability to videos.
 It is trained on both the SA-1B dataset and SA-V dataset which is their newly collected video segmentation dataset.
 As a result, SAM 2 naturally holds the powerful generalization and surpasses SAM when handling segmentation tasks \cite{shen2024interactive, yamagishi2024zero, Wang_2025_CVPR, yu2024sam,tran20242nd, liu2024lsvos}.
+A further step in unified segmentation has been taken by the lately proposed Segment Anything Model 3 (SAM 3)~\cite{carion2025sam3segmentconcepts, sapkota2025sam2}, which is built upon a image-level detector and a video-level tracker, with the goal of detecting, segmenting, and tracking all instances corresponding to the provided concept prompts in both images and videos.

 Despite its success in a wide range of applications, the original Segment Anything Model, particularly SAM-H, faces significant limitations due to its slow runtime and high computational cost.
 These challenges become even more pronounced when SAM is deployed in resource-constrained or real-time environments.
 As the demand for deploying machine learning models in practical, resource-constrained scenarios continues to grow, SAM's current design proves inefficient for widespread use.
 This has led to a pressing need for more lightweight and efficient variants that can maintain the model’s powerful segmentation capabilities while addressing these constraints.
 As the community strives to overcome these obstacles~\cite{zhao2023fast,varadarajan2023squeezesam,zhang2023faster,shu2023tinysam,wang2024repvit, zhou2023edgesam,lv2024ptq4sam,chen20230}, a comprehensive understanding of the latest advancements in making SAM more efficient is crucial.
 Consequently, it is both timely and necessary to conduct a detailed survey of the ongoing efforts aiming at improving SAM's efficiency and extending its applicability across diverse environments.